kaareltinn/fp-js/lecture-1.md

 #### How?

-* Assignable to a variable value
+* You can assign function to variable
+* Pass function to as an parameter to another function
+* Return function as an return value of another function
-* As an object property
+* Make function as an object property

-In other words: functions act as any other piece of data
+See?
+Like any other data

 ---
 ### Higher order functions

 Functions that take functions as an argument or return function as a return value are called **higher order functions**.

-Most famous (and probably most useful) higher order function
+Most famous (and probably most useful) higher order function is `map`
 ```javascript
 const arr = [6, 2, 7]
 function double(num) {